naveen675/AI/Meeting_reposter_GENAI_BOT/Readme.md

 [langgraph](https://github.com/langchain-ai/langgraph)is a library for building stateful, multi-actor applications with LLMs, built on top of (and intended to be used with) LangChain.
 It is low-code but not no-code.

-The depository is set up so that an application can be uploaded to the Streamlit cloud.
-That has been done and the application is [here](https://meeting-reporter.streamlit.app/).
-The .gitignore and requirements.txt are specific to streamlit cloud.

 mm_agent.py in this repository contains the main logic and all of the langchain speciifc code for the application.
 If you run it as a main program in your own Python environment, it will use tkinter rather than streamlit for UI.